d2d-weizhi/focus-flow/README.md

 - Regardless of whether a user's machine has been scaled by default (Windows does it, sometimes at 150%, sometimes 175%, or even 200%), we need to ensure that our UI is able to handle whatever scaling factor the user is having.
 - Are percentages a possible solution?
 Gemini did suggest using `rem` as a way to scale font sizes.
 It's something I'll need to explore tomorrow.

+### 23, Wed: Resetting the UI at 100% Magnification

+- Set all the font sizes to 16px (or 1rem)

 ## Features

 - App will start with an off-white background.
 Unlike the KendoReact default theme's